codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/dockerhub-triggers.md

 Now, every time you push a new Docker image to selected DockerHub repository, manually, with Codefresh or any other CI/CD tool, Codefresh will trigger execution of all pipelines associated with this DockerHub Push trigger event.

-## Manage DockerHub Triggers with Codefresh CLI
+## Manage DockerHub triggers with Codefresh CLI

 It is possible to use `codefresh` command line client (`CLI`) to manage DockerHub pipeline triggers.

 ### Docker Hub Trigger

-It is possible to trigger a Codefresh CD pipeline(s) when a new Docker image pushed into DockerHub.
+It is possible to trigger Codefresh CD pipeline(s) when a new Docker image pushed into DockerHub.

 You can use [Codefresh CLI](https://cli.codefresh.io/) to setup a Codefresh trigger for DockerHub.